 Placement: To achieve these goals, Brewton-Parker College requires entering students who score less than 430 ("recentered") on either the verbal or mathematics portion of the SAT (or 18 on either portion of the ACT), or who do not submit SAT/ACT scores, to take tests administered by the college to determine which courses in Learning Assistance are needed.
+Students who need Learning Assistance math are placed in either LA 97 or LA 99.
+Students who place a score between 80 and 44 on Accuplacer will be placed in LA 97.
+Students who pass LA 97 will enroll in LA 99 in their second semester.
+All students who score less than 430 on the verbal portion of the SAT will be placed in both LA 96 and LA 98.
 All students who are placed in a Learning Assistance course will also be required to take COL 101, Freshman Year Experience, during their first semester, and will be assigned a special advisor until completion of the required courses.
 Students will not be allowed to postpone a required Learning Assistance course if it can be scheduled at a reasonable time and location.